 This poncho is a fun piece that doubles as a sweater, vest or tunic!
 A great fashion piece to add a little extra warmth.
 The body of the poncho is designed in basic double crochet and the hearts are introduced every few rows for a little sweetness.
 It is sewn at the sides with a large vent from the waist to the hemline.
 I love the side closure, split collar too.

 I used Red Heart Soft Essentials.
 It is a very soft bulky #5 acrylic with a nice sheen and drape.
 I really like this yarn for projects from garments to blankets!

 See my yarn reviews HERE.

-Thank you Red Heart for sponsoring the yarn and coupon code for this event!
+Thank you Red Heart for sponsoring the yarn for this event!

 Would you like to win the yarn to make this tunic?

 Head down to the end of this post for the Rafflecopter entry!

 This project is part of the Month of Love with Red Heart Yarn event.

 Be sure to join us for the fun and prizes throughout February …..Details HERE!